mhaidarh/data/directory.md

 seen.js | Render 3D scenes into SVG or HTML5 Canvas
 The Information | Technology Business News You Need Gitter | Chat, for GitHub
-Avocode | Preview and inspect PSDs
+Avocode | The bridge between designers and developers | Preview and inspect PSDs

 App Links | Link to what you want, wherever you are Quip | Beautiful documents on any device
 StackEdit | The Markdown editor powered by PageDown